4ms/metamodule/simulator/README-screenshots.md

 ## Quick start

-Run from the `simulator/` directory (paths below are relative to it):
+The binary can be launched from any working directory — its default resource paths (`patches/`, `build/assets.uimg`, `../patches/default/`) are resolved relative to the executable's location when they aren't found relative to the cwd.
+The examples below are written as if run from `simulator/`:

 ```sh
 # Build the simulator (assets are produced by the firmware build)